fishcus/KAP-manual/en/model/cube/topN.en.md

-## With Top-N pre-calculation
+## With Top-N Pre-calculation

-With the Top-N measure, KAP will pre-calculate the top entities for each dimension combination duing the cube create section, saving the result (both entity ID and measure value) as a column in storage.
+With the Top-N measure, Kyligence Enterprise will pre-calculate the top entities for each dimension combination during the cube create section, saving the result (both entity ID and measure value) as a column in storage.
 The entity ID (“SELLER_ID” in this case) now can be moved from dimension to the measure, which doesn’t participate in the rowkey.
 For the sample scenario described above, the newly designed cube will have 2 dimensions (PART_DT, LSTG_SITE_ID), and 1 Top-N measure.

 | Rowkey of base cuboid | Top-N measure                            |
 | --------------------- | ---------------------------------------- |